 In a recent workshop titled Does Your Content Perpetuate Inequity?
 Cheyenne E. Batista shared “The Four Is of Oppression.”
 This description indicates that oppression is Ideological, Institutional, Interpersonal, and Internalized.
 On an institutional level, oppression “uses the law, legal systems, policies, and other tools to maintain the ideology.”

-Institutional oppression will look different for every student in every school; as a single perspective, I cannot speak to all of them, and as a white person of privilege, my experience is limited.
+Institutional oppression will look different for every student in every school.
+I cannot speak to all of them, and as a white person of privilege, my experience is limited.
 But my own story of school can still offer some insight as to how oppression functions within the Canadian education system:

 I remember celebrating Christmas and Easter, but not Ramadan or Eid ul-Adha.
 In history class, I remember watching “Canada: A People’s History” – a recollection of Canada’s history told entirely from the European perspective, with very little focus on Indigenous history or culture.
-I didn’t learn about residential schools.
-I didn’t read novels written by people of colour, or see them represented in the books I read.
-Diverse sexualities were not represented by my staff, and particular occupations were legitimized and prioritized during our post-secondary education, while others were not.
+In the Canadian education system, I didn’t learn about Canadian residential schools.

-Consider the holidays that are celebrated, recognized and acknowledged in your classroom.
-This goes beyond merely teaching the history of celebrations and encompasses granting time and space within the classroom to observe these holidays.
+Consider the holidays that are celebrated, recognized, and acknowledged in your classroom.
+This goes beyond merely teaching the history of celebrations.
+Be sure to also allow time and space within the classroom to observe these holidays.
 Speak to your students about their cultural holidays and celebrations and ask them how you can best support them during these times.

-Not all of our students’ parents speak English, work day jobs, or are accustomed to being part of a school community.
+All of our students’ parents face different circumstances.
+These can include working shift work, speaking a first language other than English, or being a newcomer to the country.
 Honor diversity in your school community by accommodating for your students’ families.
 Offer opportunities to connect with them through translation services, classroom visits, and alternative options for keeping in touch – a classroom blog or monthly newsletter are both great options.

-Embarrassing confession: when I was in teachers’ college, and I was learning about equity and social justice in the classroom, I kind of put it on the back burner.
-I thought, “well, I’m teaching in a rural school, and my classes are entirely white.”
-I realize now that was a terrible mistake – it should go without saying that diversity exists within white populations and that all students need exposure to diversity, regardless of their identity.
-The world is a diverse place, even if your classroom doesn’t seem like it – prepare your students to be able to participate appropriately in their community, their workforce, and their global community.
+When I was in teachers’ college, I took a class on equity and social justice.
+When beginning my practicum in a rural Ontario school, I put these teachings on the back burner because my classes were entirely white.
+I realize now that was a terrible mistake.
+Firstly, I failed to acknowledge that diversity exists within white-presenting populations too.
+Secondly, and most importantly, all students need exposure to diversity, regardless of their identity.
+This prepares our students to be able to handle anti-racism in their community, their workforce, and their global community.

-Within schools, values are communicated interpersonally, as well as on a larger, school-wide scale.
-Consider your school’s training, policies, and behaviour plans; speak to other professionals at your school, and collectively challenge the inequity you see in your school’s framework.
-In addition to this, take a step back to consider your own values and goals for your students – do they align with their cultural beliefs, their family’s history, and their own independent values?
-Do they allow your students to see authentic reflections of themselves within them?
+Within schools, values are communicated interpersonally.
+They are also communicated on a larger, school-wide scale.
+Consider your school’s training, policies, and behavior plans.
+You can speak to other professionals at your school, and collectively challenge the inequity you see in your school’s framework.
+In addition to this, we can take a step back to consider our own values and goals for our students – do they align with their cultural beliefs, their family’s history, and their own independent values?
+Students should see authentic reflections of themselves within an anti-racist classroom.

 Seek Student Voices

-All of this advice is made easier through genuine communication with your students.
-Offer opportunities for them to share their opinions, and don’t be apprehensive about receiving feedback, too – constructive criticism will inevitably benefit future curricular choices.
-Construct your classroom as a collaborative space, and allow students to share their experiences and learn from one another.
-Mondays Made Easy offers a free set of tools for teachers and students to prepare for discussions surrounding inequality in your classroom.
+At the core of an anti-racist classroom is genuine communication with our students.
+Offer opportunities for your students to share their opinions, and don’t be apprehensive about receiving feedback, too – constructive criticism will inevitably benefit future curricular choices.
+You can construct your classroom as a collaborative space, and allow students to share their experiences and learn from one another.
+Mondays Made Easy offers a free set of tools for teachers and students to prepare for discussions surrounding inequality and anti-racism in the classroom.